Visiting Hampton Court Palace: 12 Top Attractions, Tips & Tours

 The Clock Court, in the center of Hampton Court, is home to the spectacular astronomical clock made for Henry VIII in 1540.
 It's connected to a set of three bells situated in the Belfry, the oldest dating to 1478 and presented to Cardinal Wolsey by the Knights of St. John.
 Made by French clockmaker Nicholas Oursian, this fascinating timepiece is 15 feet across and consists of three copper dials indicating the hour, month, and day; the signs of the zodiac; and even the position of the sun.

-Allow plenty of time to explore the palace's 60-acre grounds - the Privy Garden, the Pond Garden, the Elizabethan Knot Garden, the Broad Walk, and the Wilderness - particularly in mid-May when in full bloom.
+Allow plenty of time to explore the palace's 60-acre grounds.
+Consisting of the Privy Garden, the Pond Garden, the Elizabethan Knot Garden, the Broad Walk, and the Wilderness, it's a particularly pleasant place to visit in mid-May, when more than one million bulbs are in full bloom.
 Also of interest is the Great Vine, the largest grape vine in the world at more than 200 years old.
 It's 81 inches thick and still produces fruit.
-The Lower Orangery contains Mantegna's masterpiece, The Triumph of Caesar.

 Entering Hampton Court's huge maze will probably be the one time you won't mind getting lost in England.
-Planted around 1689 and covering a third of an acre, this trapezoid maze contains half a mile of paths separated by thick hedges too tall to see over.
+Planted around 1689 and covering a third of an acre, this trapezoid maze contains half a mile of paths separated by thick hedges too tall to see over, and is the oldest such maze in the world.

 The King's Guard Chamber offers a fascinating look at the arms and armor of Henry VIII's time.
 The collection includes more than 2,840 muskets and pistols, swords and daggers, as well as pieces of armor all arranged in decorative patterns on the room's walls.